ReFRACtor/refractor-muses/muses_capture/README.md

 All files will be locate in the output/ sub directory of this directory.

-Currently (1/2023) the instruments we have are:
+Currently (7/2023) the instruments we have are:

 - omi
 - tropomi
+- cris_tropomi
+- air_omi

+You can use the name "all" to run for all instruments.

 In addtion to the muses capture, indivual repositories might have capture tests.
 We preface all the capture tests with "test_capture",